vic-torr/machines-monitor/README.md

 - Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction, if it's not completely loaded yet.
 Otherwise, stop and wait for a call.

 Test 0: No one requested.
-Stay at current floor.
+Stay on the current floor.

-Test 1:
-One person requesting elevator.
+Test 1: One person requesting elevator.
 The elevator is idle, then it must go immediately to the requested floor.

-Test 2:
-One person requesting elevator already in use.
-The elevator is in the way of requested floor, it must stop at the requested floor.
+Test 2: One person requesting an elevator already in use.
+The elevator is in the way of the requested floor, it must stop at the requested floor.

-Test 3:
-One person requesting elevator already in use.
-If the elevator is NOT in the way of requested floor, so it must switch direction to the requested floor.
+Test 3: One person requesting an elevator already in use.
+If the elevator is NOT in the way of the requested floor, so it must switch direction to the requested floor.

-Test 4:
-X+1 persons requesting elevator to go to ground floor.
+Test 4: X+1 persons requesting elevator to go to first floor.
 It must attend X peoples THEN fetch the last one.

-Test 5:
-X persons current in the elevator.
-It must stop whenever reaches a requested destination floor.
+Test 5: X persons current in the elevator.
+It must stop whenever it reaches a requested destination floor.

 <br />